 Model development for risk of the primary composite outcome

 Results of the variable inclusion frequency are shown in Table S3.
 The multivariable Cox regression models which included variables with VIF 60% are presented in Table 2.
-Specifically, increasing age, lower 3MS score, lower gait speed, lower grip strength, and abnormal BMI were identified as risk factors in both sexes.
+Specifically, increasing age, lower 3MS score, lower gait speed, lower grip strength, and abnormal (low or elevated) BMI were identified as risk factors in both sexes.
 In men, current smoking and eGFR were additionally selected as predictors.
 In women, the presence of diabetes and a CES-D score 8 were also selected as predictors.

 The final models (Table 2) show that a 5-year increase in age corresponded to 49% and 50% increased risk of not maintaining disability-free survival in men and women respectively, while a 5-unit increase in 3MS corresponded to about 30% decreased risk in both sexes.
 A decrease in gait speed from 1.0 to 0.5 m/s corresponded to 64% increased risk in men, and nearly 3-fold higher risk in women.
 Figure S3 illustrates the non-linear relation between gait speed and the primary outcome for women.
 Importantly, gait speed less than 1 m/s was associated with a substantially greater negative impact on risk of disability-free survival relative to the lesser beneficial impact of faster gait speed.
 The relationship between BMI and the outcome was non-linear in both models (Figure S2, S3).
 The risk was minimal with a BMI of around 27 kg/m2, whereas both elevated and lower BMI values were associated with an unfavourable outcome.